Quentin Collins: Quentin II

-Then the powerful warlock Count Petofi, and his servant Aristede arrived in Collinsport, looking for his all-powerful hand.
-After causing much trouble for the Collins family by possessing Jamison Collins with his own spirit, Petofi pressured Barnabas and Quentin to yield the magical hand.
+Then the powerful warlock Count Petofi, and his servant Aristede (Michael Stroka) arrived in Collinsport, looking for his all-powerful hand.
+After causing much trouble for the Collins family by possessing Jamison with his own spirit, Petofi pressured Barnabas and Quentin to yield the magical hand.
 Barnabas and Quentin felt compelled to do so or risk Jamison dying, and with him the entire future of the Collins family.
 So they gave Petofi back his hand.

 Reverend Gregory Trask had become suspicious of Quentin and his strange behavior.
 He discovered Quentin with chains in his room, and Quentin confessed that he was the werewolf, and wanted to be killed.
 Trask, wanting to make sure Quentin was the werewolf, took him to a cell in the basement, and waited for the moon.
 Yet, Quentin didn't change that night.
 Upon arriving back at his room, he met Count Petofi, who showed Quentin his portrait, and that it had changed into the werewolf instead of him.
 Petofi said he would expect the debt of curing Quentin to be paid at some point in the future.

 Not only did the portrait cure Quentin of lycanthropy, but he was also rendered immortal due to the efforts of the artist Charles Delaware Tate (Roger Davis), whose powers were a gift of Count Petofi.
 In a pastiche of Oscar Wilde's The Picture of Dorian Gray, at the request of Count Petofi, Tate painted a portrait of Quentin Collins.
 So long as the portrait remained intact, Quentin would remain forever young, and the portrait would change into the werewolf instead of Quentin himself.

 Quentin soon discovered that the price Count Petofi expected to be paid was his now immortal body.
 Count Petofi wanted to escape the gypsies, who wanted his powerful hand for themselves.
 Petofi used his powers to swap bodies with Quentin.
 Using Barnabas Collins' method of time travel, the I Ching wands, Petofi travelled 70 years into the future.
 In Quentin's body he would be forever young, and free from any threat from his gypsy enemies.
 However, something went wrong with Petofi's spell.
 The powers returned to the hand in his old body.
 Quentin used the powers of the hand to reverse the body swap.
 Before Petofi could swap bodies again, Quentin left Collinsport.
 Petofi apparently died in a fire at Tate's studio before he could possess Barnabas Collins' body, who he realized also existed in the future.

 Quentin was still alive and wandering the streets of Collinsport by the year 1969.
-An amnesiac calling himself Grant Douglas (whose initials, G.D., were reversed from those of Dorian Gray), he reunited with Barnabas Collins and soon regained his true memories.
+An amnesiac calling himself Grant Douglas (whose initials, G.D., were reversed from those of Dorian Gray), he reunited with Barnabas and soon regained his true memories.
 He worked closely alongside Barnabas and his trusted companion Dr. Julia Hoffman (Grayson Hall), and aided them against the likes of Angelique and the Cult of the Leviathans.